NSimas/NSimas/README.md

 - I am brazilian, born in 1991, newbie, curious and smart ;)
 - 👀 I’m interested in Data Science, Computing Science and SalesForce!
 - 🌱 I’m currently learning Python, MySQL, SOQL, Apex...
-- I am on the 2 (2/8) period of the College of Cumputing Science.
+- I am on the 2 (2/8) period of the Major of Cumputing Science.
 - 📫 E-mail: neliasimas@hotmail.com.

 -░░░░░░░░░░░░░░░░░░░░░▄▀░░▌ <br>